supatechlead/gottajsx/content/projects/20240103_close_menu.md

 ---
 draft : false
 date : 2024-03-04T14:37:18+01:00
-title : "Closing the Context Menu on Outside Click Using ReactJS:" showTableOfContents : true
+title : "Closing Menu by Outside Clicking Using ReactJS" showTableOfContents : true
 type: "post"
 ---

 Here's how to achieve the functionality of closing the context menu on outside click using ReactJS: